Are You an Underrepresented Minority in a STEM Field?

 Summary of Course Sections

-Part I. Planning Your Program
+Chapter 1.
+Planning Your Program

-What is the purpose of an NIH institutional training grant?
+When are you ready for T32?
 How do you choose one?
 How do you prepare in order to optimize your chance of success?
 We will discuss when to consider writing a T32, how to identify a topic area that fits the strengths and needs of your group, how to identify optimal MPIs and mentors, and ways to think about formulating a strong curriculum.
 We will emphasize how and from whom to elicit feedback on your ideas and plans before moving ahead with writing.
 We offer a task list for administrators and a draft timeline and milestones.

-CME Learning Objectives
+Learning Objectives

-At the end of the 2 hours 50 minutes of coursework, you will be able to:
+At the end of the 3 hours 8 minutes of coursework, you will be able to:

 1. Identify and employ crucial steps to take to prepare to write an NIH institutional training grant application